In this article, we’re going to dive into exactly how to add subtitles to YouTube videos.

 You can add subtitles during the upload process or in your YouTube studio on videos that have already been uploaded.

-To add subtitles on a video during the uploading process, select the “Video elements” tab, and then click “Add” by the “Add subtitles” section.
+To add subtitles to a video during the uploading process, select the “Video elements” tab, and then click “Add” by the “Add subtitles” section.

 Now you can either upload a file with your subtitles or type them in manually.
 To add your subtitles manually, select the “Type manually” option.